FIRMINOenzo/js-course-repo/README.md

 ## What I thought about this project

 Even though it's a simple project, I liked it, because I made it with my own hands.
 The project in the course was using an API that doesn't exist anymore, so I needed to adapt to what I have to use now.

+# Sixth Project - Easy HTTP Requests

+Well, this project was made to make our lives easier.
+I don't have much to talk about regarding the design of this one, because it does not have an HTML page, it is more like a support library for future projects, so we can use APIs within our projects, without building its code.

+## What we've used to build this

+Since you know that the project does not have a layout, I will just say the things you can do with this.
+In this library, you can do 4 HTML Methods, GET, POST, PUT, and DELETE.

+- GET:
+  You will send a GET Request, passing the URL you want to get information;

+- POST:
+  In this, you will send information to the API, so you pass the URL and the data you want to send.

+- PUT:
+  This method is to update some information, so you send an URL and the data you want to update in the URL.

+- DELETE:
+  The last method, delete the information from the URL you send.

+## What I thought about this project

+I liked to build this with all this new stuff.
+Things are getting interesting and scaling the level.
+I can't wait to go on.